 EXPOSURE TIME is always presumed to precede the effective date of the appraisal.
 It is the estimated time that the property would have been offered on the market prior to the hypothetical consummation of a sale on the effective appraisal date at market value.
 Based on the sales and market, the estimated exposure time assumed in my valuation is no more than 12 months.
 MARKETING TIME is that period immediately following the effective date of appraisal during which the subject property could sell at my appraised value.
-Based upon a review of the marketing times for the comparable sales, it is apparent that based upon current market conditions, the subject can be marketed and sold within a 1 year period, assuming it were continually marketed at a price reflecting market value, regardless of what that might change to during the marketing period.
+Based upon a review of the marketing times for the comparable sales, and based upon current market conditions, the subject can be marketed and sold within a 1 year period, assuming it were continually marketed at a price reflecting market value.
 No significant market changes are expected and the marketing time is estimated at 12 months or less.